berry120/JFizzy/README.md

 	    <artifact name="JFizzy"></artifact>
     </dependency>

-## Help, I don't use a dependency management system!
+## Help, I don't use a dependency management system

 Never mind 2019, are we in...
 2009?!
 Clone the repo and build it yourself :-)